epgdatacapbon/sleep-on-lan/README.md

 Wake-on-LAN is a standard low-level protocol implemented in various hardware.
 At this time, there is not standard to make the opposite and send a computer in sleep mode.

-This project allows a windows or linux box to be put into sleep from any other device.
+This project allows a windows box to be put into sleep from any other device.

 It works with the exact same magic packet than for Wake-On-LAN, the only difference is that the MAC address has to be written in reverse order.

 Technically, you have to run a little daemon on your computer that will listen the same Wake-On-LAN port and send the computer in sleep mode when the reversed MAC address received matches a local address.

-Written in `go`, the code may run on linux and windows platforms.
+Written in `go`, the code can run on windows platform.

 ## Usage